Best Languages for Voice Typing: Accuracy Rankings

 • ✓ Romance languages benefit from similar training (cross-lingual transfer)

-• ✓ Mixing languages in single session reduces accuracy by 5-10%
+• ✓ Mixing languages in a single session reduces accuracy noticeably

 • ✓ Create separate profiles for each language you use regularly